-Dr Michael Fanner graduated at as Adult Nurse (2012) and Specialist Community Public Health Nurse / Health Visitor (2013) at King’s College London and was awarded a PhD in social policy at the University of Greenwich in 2020.
+Dr Michael Fanner graduated at as an Adult Nurse (2012) and a Specialist Community Public Health Nurse / Health Visitor (2013) at King’s College London and was awarded a PhD in critical social policy at the University of Greenwich in 2020.
 Up until 2018, Michael worked in a variety of clinical, academic and voluntary organisations in child protection, health visiting and emergency care.
 In 2018, Michael became a Lecturer at the University of West London and was a main architect of the UK’s first MSc Paramedic Science (Pre-Registration) and subsequent module leader and teacher for the population health and behavioural science, evidence translation, dissertation and complex paramedic care delivery modules.
-In 2021, Michael moved to the University of Hertfordshire to become a Senior Lecturer in Specialist Community Public Health Nursing and now leads on the child protection, research methods, social policy, and prescribing modules.
-Michael maintains clinical practice as an event nurse (and trainer / assessor) with St John Ambulance and has research interests in how professionals ‘deal with’ ethically complex social issues in clinical practice.
-Michael is an Associate Editor for Child Abuse Review and is also a Technical Advisor for the World Health Organization Collaborating Centre for Public Health Nursing, Midwifery and Allied Health at Public Health England.
+Since 2021, Michael has been a Senior Lecturer in Specialist Community Public Health Nursing at the University of Hertfordshire and leads on the safeguarding, research methods, public health and social policy modules and is also a second supervisor on two doctoral research projects.
+Michael has research interests in how ethically complex social issues are ‘dealt with’ in clinical practice.
+Michael is an Associate Editor for Child Abuse Review and is also a Board Member at Bournemouth and Poole College.
+In his spare time, Michael volunteers for St John Ambulance.